Here are some links to web sites that I find particularly useful. I make no warranties about the contents, but I’ve not been disappointed so far…

 VideoHelp – everything you could possibly want to know about DVDs and digital video

-Scenalyzer – excellent and cheap video capture and scene detection software
+Scenalyzer – excellent and cheap video capture and scene detection software (standard definition only)

 - New Pinnacle discussion forum for Avid Liquid – Avid first passed responsibility for Liquid back to its Pinnacle subsidiary, and then sold the Pinnacle division to Corel.
 Happily, most of the same helpful people are on the new forum.

 - Pinnacle Liquid Edition discussion forums – quite out-of-date now, but maybe still worth searching for help with older versions.